jkenlooper/chill/README.txt

 There are two directories that are used when creating a website:  `themes`, and `data`.
 Ideally, these are specified in your own buildout.cfg and are under some kind of version control.
+An example of these are included in the source of this package and are used for unit tests.

 Themes
 ******